 Projection-based LRPs rely on closed-loop simulation models to project future CU abundances.
 These projections are then used to quantify the emergent relationship between aggregate SMU abundances and the probabilities that all CUs are above their lower benchmarks, given a predefined level of exploitation.
 The most important requirements for this approach are CU-specific estimates of stock-recruitment parameters, productivity and capacity, and covariance in recruitment among CUs.
 Parameter estimates for productivity and capacity can be based on posterior distributions from stock recruitment analyses (see Interior Fraser Coho case study, Section 3) or more qualitatively from expert input, life-stage models, or watershed-area model estimates (see WCVI Chinook case study, Section 4).
 Furthermore, we demonstrated an approach to choosing parameters and model assumptions used in the projections so that correlations in spawner abundances in projections were similar to observed correlations.
 We recommend that correlations in CUs within projections are explored under various model assumptions, and that model parameters are tuned to derive realistic correlations.

 The projection-based LRP approach is flexible and allows for consideration of structural uncertainty in the SMU population dynamics and consideration of alternative future scenarios.
 For example, for the WCVI Chinook case study, sensitivity analyses were performed to assess the impacts of correlations in recruitment residuals and variability in exploitation among inlets.
-For the Interior Fraser Coho study case, structural uncertainty in the formulation of the stock recruit model was considered through alternative projection scenarios, and sensitivity analyses were performed regarding the variability in marine survival coefficient among CUs.
-Future implementations of the projection-based LRPs could also take into consideration shifts in stock recruitment parameters, and future changes in fishery exploitation rates.
+For the Interior Fraser Coho study case, structural uncertainty in the formulation of the stock recruit model was considered through alternative projection scenarios, and sensitivity analyses were performed regarding the variability in smolt-adult survival coefficient among CUs.
+Future implementations of the projection-based LRPs could also take into consideration shifts in stock recruitment parameters, and future variability in fishery exploitation rates.

 We also demonstrated that projection-based LRPs are sensitive to the assumed levels of exploitation in the projections.
 Higher exploitation rates resulted in higher required SMU aggregate abundance to ensure that all CUs remain above their lower benchmarks.
 The sensitivity to exploitation rate increases as variability in stock-recruitment parameters among CUs increase, and also as uncertainty in parameter estimates increase.
 This property of projection-based LRPs is explored in Appendix 10.
 Therefore projection-based LRPs developed under historical and current exploitation rates cannot necessarily be used as a basis for evaluating alternative management procedures.
 However demonstrating the changes in aggregate abundances required for all CUs to be above lower benchmarks (i.e. changes in projection-based LRP) under different exploitation scenarios may help analysts and managers understand the implications of changing exploitation rates on the ability to achieve WSP objectives.